 About Joseph L. Balkan, Inc.

-Balkan Plumbing is the largest main water line, sewer repair & sewer replacement company in NYC.
+Balkan Sewer And Water Main is the largest main water line, sewer repair & sewer replacement company in NYC.
 We are licensed, bonded, and insured.
 As a family run business in continuous operation for over 50 years.
 Our 10 year unconditional guarantee on replacements means that we continue to stand by our work, long after the job is done.
 We are expertly equipped, from our 48,000 square foot facility to dozens of trucks, heavy moving equipment, backhoes and pneumatics.
-Choose Balkan Plumbing for your next sewer repair, water main installation, water repair, water line leaks, NYC DEP violations, sewer replacement, water line replacement, sewer trap, backwater valve, hydrants, manholes, specialty water main work, area drain, and trench drains.
-Contact Balkan Plumbing today for prompt and professional service.
+Choose Balkan Sewer And Water Main for your next sewer repair, water main installation, water repair, water line leaks, NYC DEP violations, sewer replacement, water line replacement, sewer trap, backwater valve, hydrants, manholes, specialty water main work, area drain, and trench drains.
+Contact Balkan Sewer And Water Main today for prompt and professional service.